Need help? Call Tony now: 01952 407599

 “Will I load this in future sessions?”

-If yes, create it.
-If “maybe” or “probably not,” don’t.
+If yes, I create it.
+If “maybe” or “probably not,” I don’t.
 The maybe-files are where signal goes to die.

-AI doesn’t always know what you already have.
+AI doesn’t always know what I already have.
 It pattern-matches “this seems undocumented” and offers to fill the gap.
 But the gap might not exist - or it might be intentional.
+I’ve had AI offer to document things that were deliberately left out.

 “Will this go stale?”

 Anything with numbers, dates, or status will rot.
 “Current clients: 6” is a lie by next month.
-Either put it in a database where it stays true, or don’t capture it at all.
+I either put it in a database where it stays true, or I don’t capture it at all.

 The Active Discipline